wp-plugins/feenban/readme.txt

 **Installation**

-1. Upload the FeenBan to your '/wp-content/plugins/' directory
+1. Upload the FeenBan folder to your '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress